 016 Dance: Nightclub Styles

-This class covers the fundamentals of golf: grip, alignment, set-up, and posture, along with the short game, rules, etiquette, and course management.
+This course covers the fundamentals of golf: grip, alignment, set-up, and posture, along with the short game, rules, etiquette, and course management.
 Individual instruction, by a class A-PGA professional, is offered to each student based on existing skill level.
-023 Racquetball

 This course teaches proper grip, skills, rules, and scoring for the beginner, and more advanced skill work for the experienced player.